nylas/exchangelib/README.rst

         Mailbox, Attendee, Q, ExtendedProperty, FileAttachment, ItemAttachment, \
         HTMLBody, Build, Version

+    # Specify your credentials.
+Username us usually in WINDOMAIN\username format, where WINDOMAIN is
+    # the name of the Windows Domain your username is connected to, but some servers also
-    # Username in WINDOMAIN\username format.
-Office365 wants usernames in PrimarySMTPAddress
+    # accept usernames in PrimarySMTPAddress ('myusername@example.com') format (Office365 requires it).
-    # ('myusername@example.com') format.
-UPN format is also supported.
+    # UPN format is also supported, if your server expects that.
     credentials = Credentials(username='MYWINDOMAIN\\myusername', password='topsecret')

     # If you're running long-running jobs, you may want to enable fault-tolerance.
 Fault-tolerance